alexsieusahai/Pomo/README.md

 _To do:_
+- Dropbox solution for importing your logs
 - Implement some user interface to change the configs in `config.txt` without the user having to manually edit `config.txt`
 - Implement a units solution for the rewind command in `pomodoro()`
 - Statistics for the week
 - Statistics for month by month, weekday, etc
-- Simple to do list